 Why Settle for an Exchange Instead of a Refund?

-What’s most fascinating about Schaeffer’s interview – because it tells us what truly separates the high street from online – is his comment about returns:
+What’s fascinating about Schaeffer’s interview – because it tells us what truly separates High Street from online – is his comment about returns:

 In contrast, the terms and conditions on Bloom’s website explain that Sleep Country does not give refunds.
 It offers exchanges for in-store models.
-With a $50 transaction fee.
+On top of that, there’s also a $50 transaction fee.

-Memory foam and its application for mattresses were a great invention.
+Memory foam and its application for mattresses was a great innovation.
 But its finest use in the twenty-first century is not as a meal ticket for smooth-talking mattress salespeople.
 Rather, integration with e-commerce has allowed memory foam to reach its full potential.
-By placing the power in consumers’ hands, the online mattress industry has brought fair-pricing and excellent service to sleepers around the world.
-It’s crazy that brick-and-mortar stores expect customers to return to showrooms time and again when online retailers offer 100-night risk-free sleep trials.
-Perhaps that’s why e-commerce sales continue to eat into traditional market share year on year.
+By placing the power in the customer’s hands, the online mattress industry has brought fair pricing and excellent service to sleepers around the world.
+It’s crazy that brick-and-mortar stores expect customers to return to showrooms time and again when online retailers offer 100-night, risk-free sleep trials.
+Perhaps that’s why e-commerce sales continue to eat into traditional market share, year over year.